Living in the Bay State could give you a better chance of good health.

 Wider insurance coverage has boosted mental healthcare.

 Suicide rates have been rising around the country.
-Massachusetts has a relatively low rate — just below 9 percent in 2015, compared to 13 percent nationwide.
+Massachusetts has — just below 9 percent in 2015, compared to 13 percent nationwide.

 Alan Holmlund, director of the Massachusetts Suicide Prevention Program, credits the state’s relative success to low rates of gun ownership, widespread access to addiction services, and effective prevention.